-Experience a variety of golf courses and ease of travel between South Carolina's top golfing hot spots
+Experience a variety of golf courses in South Carolina's golfing hot spots

 It’s no surprise that South Carolina is one of the top destinations for golf in the US.
-It’s not just the championship golf courses there that makes it so popular, but the wide variety of course layouts, allowing golfers to test their skills against the pros or play for fun.
+It’s not just the championship golf courses that make it so popular, but the wide variety of course layouts, allowing golfers to test their skills against the pros or play for fun.

 - Play a PGA TOUR venue, a Major championship venue, oceanfront courses, or beautiful hidden gems